Debut: Vs Wakefield Trinity (A) 19th April 1965

 Inducted into the Hall of Fame in 2019.

 Born and bred south of the river and educated at Bewerley Street School, at a time when Edgar Meeks, the Hunslet Vice-Chairman, was Headmaster, and Harry Jepson a member of Staff, Syd Hynes would surely have been snapped up as a youngster by the Parkside club had he not been something of a late developer.
-As it was, straying from the fold after a spell with Hunslet Juniors, he eventually switched to ‘Union’, albeit with little real prospect, one would have thought, of ever catching the eye whilst playing, mostly at serum-half, with unfashionable Leeds NALGO.
+As it was, straying from the fold after a spell with Hunslet Juniors, he eventually switched to ‘Union’, albeit with little real prospect, one would have thought, of ever catching the eye whilst playing, mostly at scrum-half, with unfashionable Leeds NALGO.
 Not that he had any intention of waiting on events indefinitely.
 Making his way to Headingley to ask for trials, he played two of his four ‘A’ team games at No 7 and was promptly signed as a professional in October 1964, some three months after celebrating his 21st birthday.

 The key of the door at last!
 And a master-key at that!
 Developing into a tenacious, no-quarter-asked-or-given centre of quick-witted resource and lively imagination, he was destined to play an increasingly prominent role from 1966 onwards, as the Loiners climbed from a barren valley of desolation to enjoy eight fabulous seasons on fertile uplands of matchless endeavour, with trophies merely the by-product of rugby as superb as any ever witnessed at Headingley.
 League Leaders on five occasions and Yorkshire Champions on four, of the fourteen Finals they, contested he missed only the 1972 League Championship.